adobeio/adobeio-documentation/Webhook_docs_intro.md

   ![Choosing Creative SDK](img/Console_3.png "Choosing Creative SDK")

 4. Now you can choose between creating a brand new integration, or updating an existing one.
-Create a new integration.
+Choose to create a new integration.

   ![A brand new integration](img/Console_4.png "A brand new integration")